10xosborn/Notes-Rest-API/README.md

 # Notes REST API

-Production-ready Notes REST API built with Node.js, Express, MongoDB Atlas, and Mongoose.
+A production-ready REST API for managing notes with user authentication, built with Node.js, Express, and MongoDB.

-## 🚀 Features
+## Features

 - ✅ Create, Read, Update, Delete notes
 - ✅ Pagination and sorting